CookieUzen/web-notes/_docs/bm/unit 4.md

 description: Unit 4 of Business Management
 ---

+> Unit 4: Marketing

-# Role of Marketing
+# 4.1 Role of Marketing

-Marketing must work with each and every one of the business functions——humann resources, finance and accounts, as well as operations——in order to develop the best and most optimal brand strategies.
+Marketing must work with each and every one of the business functions in order to develop the best and most optimal brand strategies:

+- **Human Resources Function**:

+- **Finance and Accounts Function**:

+- **Operations Function**:

+# 4.2 Marketing Planning